Affiliation Networks Reviewed

 What Is Affiliation?

-Affiliation ‘networks’ manage multiple advertisers’ (merchants) in a trusted environment.
+Affiliation ‘networks’ manage multiple advertisers’ (merchants/brands) in a trusted environment.
 The network acts as the connection between the advertiser and the affiliate.
 It saves affiliates having to manage individual advertisers’ accounts, chase payment or deal with different code and reporting systems.

 impact